Azure/IoT-Pi-Day/Lab 2 - Working with Hubway Data/Lab 2.0 - Resource Configuration/README.md

 # Lab 2.0 - Resource Configuration

 In this lab, we are setting up the Azure components needed to complete all of the Lab 2.x sections.
-This includes an Event Hub Namespace and Event Hub, An Azure CosmosDB account and collection, an Azure Map account and a storage account.
+This includes an Event Hub Namespace and Event Hub, an Azure CosmosDB account and collection, an Azure Map account and a storage account.
 We will review what each of these components are for in subsequent labs.

 ## Prerequisites
 1. The Resource Configuation Lab is completed, see [Lab 1.0 - Resource Configuration](https://github.com/Azure/IoT-Pi-Day/tree/master/Lab%201%20-%20Getting%20started%20with%20the%20Sense%20HAT/Lab%201.0%20-%20Resource%20Configuration)